Treats certain kinds of leukemia.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, kidney stones, gout, or any infections.
+- Tell your doctor if you have kidney or liver disease, kidney stones, gout, or any infections.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: